z88dk/z88dk/support/rcmx000/readme.txt

        The final example program will flash the diodes on the Rabbit 3000 dev boards, located on port PGx, surprisingly named twinkle3000.c ;-)

+       There is now also support for persisten storage (flash) The options -f and -d are used to program the flash and to run off of it.

 2) Hardware

    Rabbit development boards